zilliztech/zdoc/versioned_docs/version-byoc/tutorials/collection/manage-indexes/index-scalar-fields.md

 On Zilliz Cloud, a scalar index is used to speed up metafiltering by a specific non-vector field value, similar to a traditional database index.
 This guide will walk you through creating and configuring scalar indexes for fields such as integers, strings, etc.

-## Types of scalar indexing{#types-of-scalar-indexing}

-- __[Auto indexing](./index-scalar-fields#auto-indexing)__: Milvus automatically decides the index type based on the data type of the scalar field.
-This is suitable when you do not need to control the specific index type.

-- __[Custom indexing](./index-scalar-fields#custom-indexing)__: You specify the exact index type, such as an inverted index.
-This provides more control over the index type selection.

 ## Auto indexing{#auto-indexing}

 To use auto indexing, omit the __index_type__ parameter so that Milvus can infer the index type based on the scalar field type.
 For mappings between scalar data types and default indexing algorithms, refer to [Scalar field indexing algorithms](https://milvus.io/docs/scalar_index.md#Scalar-field-indexing-algorithms).